0xpranay/solidity-notes/General Notes.md

 2. Executes the **code of contract B with the storage of contract A**.
 This functionality is used mostly in **upgradeable contracts**.
 3. Retains and forwards the `msg.sender` and `msg.value` . `this` in external contact/library refers to callee's context.
+4. When an EVM call occurs for external functions(`delegatecall`), storage references are not copied as `delegatecall` shares the state.
+But `memory` objects are copied and sent as `memory` is not shared in `delegatecall`.

 ## Libraries :